Macedonian Hussar Regiment: History

 In the middle of the 18th century started a migration from the Military Frontier of the Habsburg monarchy to the Russian Empire.
 Russian authorities gave these new settlers a land, which acquired names as New Serbia and Slavo-Serbia, soon after the War of the Austrian Succession.
 The purpose of these polities was protection of southern borders of the Russian empire as well as participation in Russian military operations near that region.
-Commandant of New Serbia was Jovan Horvat.
-On 9 March 1759, Horvat, with the permission of Empress Elizaveta Petrovna, formed the Macedonian Hussar Regiment.
-New Serbia and Slavo-Serbia in fact were populated by a different nationalities and the names of the regiments formed there did not reflect exactly their national composition.
-Many of the refugees who formed the Macedonian Regiment were described by the imperial authorities as Bulgarians, Vlachs, Serbs and Greeks among the participants.
-Some were counted as Macedonians, but also Montenegrins were presented there.
-The commander of the Macedonian Hussar Regiment was Aleksey Kostyurin.